jarelllama/Blocklist-Checker/README.md

 These transformations remove redundant rules and strip modifiers to format the blocklist to domains.

-The percentage next to the count is the entries compressed from the total raw entries (a higher percentage means higher compression).
+The percentage next to the count is the entries compressed from the total raw entries (a higher percentage means higher compression done).

 Note that the compressed blocklist is used for all further processing.